tc39/proposal-resizablearraybuffer/README.md

 ### WebGPU buffers

 WebGPU would like to [repoint the same `ArrayBuffer` instances to different backing buffers](https://github.com/gpuweb/gpuweb/issues/747#issuecomment-642938376).
-This is important for performance during animations, as remaking `ArrayBuffer` instances multiple times per frame of animation stresses the GC.
+This is important for performance during animations, as remaking `ArrayBuffer` instances multiple times per frame of animation incurs GC pressure and pauses.

 Having a `ResizableArrayBuffer` would let WebGPU explain repointing as a resize + overwrite.
 Under the hood, browsers can implement WebGPU-vended `ResizableArrayBuffer`s as repointable without actually adding a repointable `ArrayBuffer` into the language.